sshishe/jsdeodorant/README.md

 Alternatively you can resolve dependencies with `gradle build` to install JAR dependencies without the need for Gradle plugin on Eclsipe.

 This tool also comes with an Eclipse plugin, which itself is able to analyse JavaScript projects.
-But we will explore command-line mode to see how generate CSV outputs and console logs for experimental purpose.
+But we will explore command-line mode to see how to generate CSV outputs and console logs for experimental purpose.

 Here is the list of switches you can pass to the command-line runner: